Student Stories: Leah Gormaz

 “I always knew I wanted to help people, but I also wanted to take a step further than that,” she said.
 “Working in the human trafficking unit takes time, commitment and courage, and I want to have that in order to help children, young adults and families reunite and be safe.”

-In addition to her coursework, she is completing the10-week Citizens Police Academy through the Carol Stream Police Department to gain more insight into the police system.
+In addition to her coursework, she completed the10-week Citizens Police Academy through the Carol Stream Police Department to gain more insight into the police system.
 Gormaz also participated in voluntary ride-alongs with members of the Carol Stream Police Department, and this fall she will enroll in Community Emergency Response Team (CERT) training.

 Field and Experiential Learning